SPGoding/datapack-json/README.md

 Update to: Minecraft Java Edition 19w38b

-JSON schemas for Minecraft: Java Edition datapack JSON files.
+An VSCode extension providing JSON schemas for Minecraft: Java Edition datapack JSON files.
 Information about json schemas can be found at [json-schema.org](http://json-schema.org/).

+## Installation

+You can download and install this extension on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=SPGoding.datapack-helper-plus-json).

 ## Design choices